RIP Henry Kissinger, who turned 100 this year.

-Some of the delegates at last week’s conference joked that, in fact, Kissinger can speak perfect, Americanised English but has worked out that he sounds even more intelligent with a Teutonic, planet-brained accent.
+Some of the delegates at the conference joked that, in fact, Kissinger can speak perfect, Americanised English but has worked out that he sounds even more intelligent with a Teutonic, planet-brained accent.

 That accent also brings back pleasant memories for fans of Dr Strangelove , where Peter Sellers plays Strangelove with a Kissinger-like accent – even though the character was, in fact, based on Herman Kahn, the military strategist, and Wernher von Braun, the German space architect who designed the V-2 rocket for the Nazis before moving to America.

-Still, I’m sure the accent is genuine – and how gripping it was to hear the most famous German accent in the world.
+Still, I’m sure the accent was genuine – and how gripping it was to hear the most famous German accent in the world.
 Arnold Schwarzenegger is, of course, Austrian.